 Special Firearms Deer Season in Suffolk County

 This page contains general information on hunting during Long Island's special shotgun and muzzleloading firearms season in January.
-Specific information on hunting on DEC-managed lands during this season is available at Firearms Deer Hunting on NYSDEC-Managed Lands in Suffolk County.
-A brochure of the information on this page, including an Application for Town Permit and Landowner's Endorsement Form, is available at the Region 1 office in Stony Brook.
+Specific information on hunting on DEC-managed lands during this season is available on the Firearms Deer Hunting on NYSDEC-Managed Lands in Suffolk County brochure PDF (332 KB).

 Season Dates:The January firearms deer season begins on the first Monday following the first Saturday in January and ends on the last weekday of January.
 No firearms deer hunting is allowed on weekends.